 The original 1968 version was recorded in mono, and many listeners find it far superior to the stereo remake from 1970, which is much more heavily produced.

-The intro ("From the heart of the black country: When I was a robber in Boston place You gathered round me with your fine embrace") was spoken by John and Paul.
 "Boston place" (mentioned by Paul) is a small London street where The Beatles' company Apple had just installed an electronics laboratory.
 In a more familiar scene, Boston Street was that street in which The Beatles ran for the title sequence of their film A Hard Day's Night.
-John spoke of the "Black Country," which was the name of the old smoke-stack industrial region in the middle of England.
-This introduction can be heard on the version included on The Beatles Anthology 3.
+John spoke of the "Black Country," which was the name of the old smokestack industrial region in the middle of England.

 Richie Havens played this at Woodstock when he opened the festival in 1969.